jonahkagan/gcal2when2meet/README.md

 Then go to any when2meet, log in to the when2meet with your name, and then click the bookmark.

+Any calendars that are hidden on your Google Calendar won't be imported.

 ## Plans for the Future

 - Support when2meets that have days of the week instead of specific dates